 top of page

-Effective Consultation between Managers, Supervisors, Workers and Others involves four steps, which are:
+Effective Consultation between management and the people in the workforce involves four steps, which are:

 1. Talk to each other about health and safety concerns